Cyriaque Lamar

 “Some of us didn’t get to pick our lot.”

-“None of us did,” parried Lina.
-“Quit your messianic exceptionalism.
-You say cephalopods are beyond superstition, but all you do is wrestle with ghosts.”
+“None of us did,” said Lina.
+“Quit the exceptionalism.
+You say cephalopods are beyond superstition, but all you do is yell at ghosts.”

 “Can we talk about orcas?” whispered Tippi.
 “I’d really like that.”